Inside DigitalOcean’s SOX Compliance Playbook

 4. In the access requests pane, you’ll see any settings that are currently applied to the entitlement.
 Add or edit these as necessary:

-1. Use the Catalogs dropdown to add the the entitlements of your selected resource types to one or more request catalogs.
+1. Use the Access profiles dropdown to add the the entitlements of your selected resource types to one or more access profiles.

 2. Use the Request policy and Revocation policy dropdowns to locate and select the the policies that will be used for this entitlement.